dscpe/dscpe.github.io/index.md

 The curriculum consists of live sessions, remote self-paced learning, and capstone with a partner site.

+The Fall 2022 cohort tutition is covered by a gift from Elsevier.

 The application period for the Fall 2022 cohort is now closed.

-Thank you to all our Capstone hosts and all those who applied for this pilot cohort.
+Thank you to all our Capstone hosts and those who applied for this pilot cohort.
 <br>